alexcambose/alexcambose.github.io/README.md

 `npm run build` - builds the project in develoment mode

-`npm run watch` - watches for file changes and builds the project in develoment mode
+`npm run watch` - watches && builds the project in develoment mode

 `npm run prod` - builds the project in production mode